 Exchanges, journal of literary translation, is a vibrant source of international writing in translation and offers students hands-on editing and on-line publishing experience, and an occasional venue for their works.
 The Translation MFA also partners with the Virtual Writing University, as well as Iowa City: UNESCO City of Literature, the only one in North America.

 The Program has a strong placement record.
-Our graduates go on to teach writing and literature, work in the world of professional publishing, as free-lance translators, or pursue Ph.Ds in related disciplines at Iowa and elsewhere.
-In recent years their works have been published by Graywolf, Seven Stories, Autumn Hill Books, Melville House, Words Without Borders, The Iowa Review, 91st Meridian, TWO LINES, Circumference, The Literary Review, Passport, Absinthe, and many other venues.
+Our alumni continue to receive translation awards, including the Best Translated Book Award, Pen/Heim grants, and National Endowment for the Arts fellowships.
+They go on to teach writing and literature, work in the world of professional publishing, as free-lance translators, or pursue Ph.Ds in related disciplines at Iowa and elsewhere.
+In recent years their works have been published by Graywolf, Seven Stories, Autumn Hill Books, Melville House, Words Without Borders, The Iowa Review, 91st Meridian, TWO LINES, Circumference, Asymptote, The Literary Review, Passport, Absinthe, and many other venues.